-The model is designed to simulate technical interactions in the fisheries; it is not assumed that quotas can be caught independently and fully realised without impacting on other stocks and/or resulting in under or over-quota catches.
-Therefore, in addition to the TACs that are evaluated the choice of fleet dynamics and future discarding patterns has an impact on the outcomes of the simulations.
+The model is designed to simulate technical Figure 5: Example of proportion retained at age, interactions in the fisheries; it is not assumed that reflecting discard patterns. quotas can be caught independently and fully realised without impacting on other stocks and/or Otter\trawlers\24<40m OTB\DEF\100resulting in under or over-quota catches.
+Therefore, 119\27.7.e-k had.27.7b-k in addition to the TACs that are evaluated the choice of fleet dynamics and future discarding patterns has factor (year) an impact on the outcomes of the simulations.